stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 Now that the *Acronis agent* has been isntalled on the Azure VM to be protected, and shows under *All devices* of the *Devices section* of the *Acronis Cyber Cloud Portal*, you are now ready to create a **Protection Plan**, and at least **1 Recoevry Point**.

-       //Add Acronis portal Image here...//

 The following URLs provide step by step demos of creating the first *Protection Plan* and *Recovery Point*:
 * https://www.youtube.com/watch?v=AcgIMh0qdK8
 * https://youtu.be/ZpR7G0kW-CI

-//Additional content can be aded here...//

 #### 2. Create VPN Connectivity

 The following URL provides step by step demos of creating a *Site-to-Site IPsec VPN*: https://www.youtube.com/watch?v=EWFmswp9QpA&feature=youtu.be

-//Additional content can be aded here...//

 #### 3. Create Recovery Server(s)

 The following URL provides step by step demos of creating a *Recovery Server(s)*: https://youtu.be/ygFcqnrXrn4

-//Additional content can be aded here...//

 ----